Sou0602/Sou0602.github.io/README.md

 The trajectories are generated using cubic spline clothoids between every two way points and Optimal Reciprocal Collision Avoidance ensures collision free motion.

 ## Introduction

+Use the run_nh.m file to run the simulation.
+Sample configurations are provided at the start to get started with the simulation.